peteroupc/peteroupc.github.io/random.md

     - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
     - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(37)**](#Note37)</sup>.

-3. The RNG SHOULD reseed itself from time to time, using a newly generated seed as described earlier.
+3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

 <a id=Statistical_RNGs_Requirements></a>
 ### Statistical RNGs: Requirements